Written by: A O’Neill, Licensed Pest Control Technician

 Our detailed guide on how to get rid of bed bugs gives you all the information you need and tells you exactly what you should do, such as.

 - Make sure it’s definitely a bed bug as there are other bugs that look very similar.

 - Clear all clutter from the room.

 - Remove and wash all bedding, curtains, and clothes.

 - Heat steam the bed frame, box spring, mattress, and other areas.

 - Use interceptors (bed bug traps) under each bed or furniture leg.

 - Repair, seal, and caulk all areas where bed bugs can hide and breed.

-The most important thing to know is that a bed bug infestation will spread quickly, so acting fast and knowing what you should and shouldn’t do is vital to eliminate them and being bed bug free!
+The most important thing to know is that a bed bug infestation will spread quickly, so acting fast and knowing what you should and shouldn’t do is vital to eliminating them and being bed bug-free!